Skip to main content

 Understanding Voltage Drop in AV & Low-Voltage Installations

-Voltage drop is the reduction in voltage that occurs as electrical current travels through wire.
-In low-voltage systems — the 12V, 24V, and 48V circuits common in AV, security, and building automation — even small drops can cause real problems.
-A security camera rated for 12V may fail to boot if it only receives 10.5V.
-A powered speaker on a long 24V run may distort or cut out.
-Door strikes and magnetic locks can fail to engage entirely.
+Voltage drop is the reduction in voltage as current travels through wire.
+In low-voltage systems — 12V, 24V, and 48V circuits common in AV, security, and automation — even small drops cause real problems.
+A 12V camera may fail at 10.5V.
+A powered speaker on a long 24V run may distort.
+Door strikes can fail to engage.